Edgar Mobbs

 Edgar Roberts Mobbs DSO (1882–1917) was an English rugby union footballer who played for and captained Northampton R.F.C. and England.
 He played as a three quarter.
-Mobbs is commemorated in the Ella-Mobbs Trophy, first competed for by the Australia and England rugby union teams in the 2022 series.
+Mobbs is commemorated in the Ella–Mobbs Trophy, first competed for by the Australia and England rugby union teams in the 2022 series.

 Life

 Edgar Roberts Mobbs was born on 29 June 1882 in Northampton, England, the son of Oliver L. and Elizabeth Anne Mobbs.
 A brother was Noel Mobbs (1878–1959), founder of Slough Estates.
 He was educated at Bedford Modern School where the name of a house commemorates him.
+In August 1909 Mobbs also accepted the role of Captain of the first Northampton Roller Skating Club to become a member of the National Skating Association of Great Britain.

 After initially being turned down as too old to join the army in the First World War, Mobbs raised his own "sportsman's" company of 250 sportsmen (also known as Mobbs' Own) for the Northamptonshire Regiment.
 He rose to command his battalion (7th (Service) Battalion, Northamptonshire Regiment) with the rank of lieutenant colonel.
 He was awarded the Distinguished Service Order in the 1917 New Year Honours.